khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

 - Support IAM Authentication, integration with Secrets Manager

 - ![alt text](image-63.png)
 ## 236 - Aurora
--
+- Amazon Aurora is a MySQL and PostgreSQL-compatible relational database built for the cloud, that combines the performance and availability of traditional enterprise databases with the simplicity and cost-effectiveness of open source databases.
+Amazon Aurora features a distributed, fault-tolerant, self-healing storage system that auto-scales up to 128TB per database instance.
+Aurora is not an in-memory database.

+Amazon Aurora Global Database is designed for globally distributed applications, allowing a single Amazon Aurora database to span multiple AWS regions.
+It replicates your data with no impact on database performance, enables fast local reads with low latency in each region, and provides disaster recovery from region-wide outages.
+Amazon Aurora Global Database is the correct choice for the given use-case.

 - Compatilbe API for Post
 - Store in 6 replica - 3 AZ
 - Cluster: Customer endopint for writer and reader DB instaces
 - Aurora Serverless
 - Aurora Global:
 - Aurora Machine Learning: Perfrm ML using SageMaker & Comprehend on Aurora
 ### Aurora Replica
-- *Purpose*
+- Purpose
   - Scale read operations of your app(reader endpoint) -> Increase avaibility
   - If the writer instance becomes unavailable, automatically promotes one of the reader instances to take its place as the new write
   - Up to 15 Aurora Replicas xacross the Availability Zones (AZs) tha DB cluster spans within an AWS Region.
 ## Amazone Elasticache - Summanry

 - Managed Redis / Memchaed
 - In-memory datastore, sub-milisecond latency
 - Support for Clustering(Redis) and Multi Az,

 ## Dynamo DB - Summary
 - Can replace ElastiCahe as a key/value store
 - Highly Available, Multi Az by default
 - DAX cluster for reading cache
 - Event Processing: DynamoDB Streaam to integrate with AWS Lamda, or Kinesis Data Streams
 - Global Table feature: active-ative setup
 - Export to S3